tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 PIDINST metadata schema
 =======================

-The metadata that is to be registered with an instrument PID need to contain enough information to unambiguously identify the instrument across networks and infrastructures.
-It furthermore allows to link resources related to the instrument and thus provides a mean to aggregate information about the instrument.
+The metadata that is to be registered with an instrument PID needs to contain enough information to unambiguously identify the instrument across networks and infrastructures.
+It should also allow linking related resources to the instrument, thus providing a means to aggregate information about the instrument.
+The PIDINST working group defined a schema of metadata that can be registered alongside instrument PIDs at PID providers to help meet these criteria.
+Version 1.0 has been endorsed as an RDA recommendation\ [#pidinst2022v1_0]_.

 Currently, two variants of the metadata schema exist.
 The original `PIDINST schema`_, based on the evaluation of use cases collected by